 - A. An "existing contract" means a contract that, when formed, was intended to be limited to the original parties thereto.
 An existing contract is not a State or local government purchasing schedule or purchasing contract.
 The use of "tag-ons" (the addition of work, supplies, equipment, or services) by Foothill Transit that are beyond the scope of the original contract is prohibited. - B. Within the conditions set forth below, Foothill Transit is permitted to use existing contract rights held by another. - 1.
 Foothill Transit may use contract options held by another with the following limitations: - a.
 Foothill Transit must ensure that the terms and conditions of the option it seeks to exercise are substantially similar to the terms and conditions of the option as stated in the original contract at the time it was awarded. - b.
-Foothill Transit may not exercise an option unless it has determined that the option price is better than prices available in the market, or that when it intends to exercise the option, the option is more advantageous.
+The underlying contract complies with applicable requirements and includes an assignability clause with a clear right to assign and that the quantities that will be purchased are allowable under the original contract terms. - c.
+The domestic content requirements in the original contract meet the current requirements. - d.
+Foothill Transit may not exercise an option unless it has determined that the option price is better than prices available in the market, or that when it intends to exercise the option, the option is more advantageous. - 2.
+Prior to using the contract options held by another, Foothill Transit shall obtain a complete procurement file for the underlying procurement from the assigning entity.